liam-j-simpson/liam-j-simpson/README.md

 - I've just completed my full-stack software development bootcamp with Dev Academy Aotearoa.
 - My stack is React, Typescript, HTML, Tailwind or CSS, Superagent, Express.js, SQLite3 or MongoDB
 - I’m looking to collaborate on software that provides unique solutions to businesses.
-- How to reach me: contact@liamsimpson.co.nz
+- How to reach me: liamsimpsondesign@gmail.com
 - Fun fact: Previous to coding I worked in the creative industry as a designer and photographer.

 <!---